jcaldwell1066/myMCP/BUILD_FIX_SUMMARY.md

 - **Error**: Type-check job was not building dependencies before checking types
 - **Fix**: Added build steps for shared packages (types, config, utils) before running type checks

+### 6. Missing Source File in Git
+- **Error**: `Cannot find module '../data/stepEnhancements'` - file existed locally but wasn't tracked by git
+- **Fix**:
+  - Updated .gitignore to only ignore root `/data/` directory instead of all `data/` directories
+  - Added `packages/engine/src/data/stepEnhancements.ts` to git tracking
+  - This was the root cause of CI failures even after other fixes

 ## Build Results
 - All packages now build successfully
 - All 117 tests pass in the engine package